CausalInference/pySEQTarget/README.md

-# pySEQ - Sequentially Nested Target Trial Emulation
+# pySEQTarget - Sequentially Nested Target Trial Emulation

 Implementation of sequential trial emulation for the analysis of observational databases.
 The ‘SEQTaRget’ software accommodates